krrish-sehgal/hubmcp/README.md

    - `ALBY_HUB_URL`: Your hub URL
    - `ALBY_HUB_API_TOKEN`: Your API token

-Now you can ask Goose to:
+Now you can ask Goose natural language commands like:

 - "Check my Alby Hub balance"
-- "Create a lightning invoice for 1000 sats with description 'Coffee'"
+- "Create a 1000 sat invoice for coffee"
 - "Pay this invoice: lnbc..."
+- "Open a channel to this node with 500k sats"
+- "What are the fees for swapping lightning to on-chain?"
+- "Show me my recent transactions"

 ### With Claude Desktop